ctriguero/Nuclear-decay/README.md

 ## (2) Decay of an arbitrary number of nuclei.

+- Compilation:
+g++ Radioactivity_191201.cpp
+- Use:
+ ./a.out -n [Number of unstable nuclei] -p [Probability per unit of time 1/p]

 - Obtain the decay law experimentally with a set of (at least 20) dice or coins.
 Take into account that the event of decay (getting an specific number) is independent.
 There is no correlation between the dice.
 Build a table with number of rolls and undecayed nucleus.

 | Number of rolls           |  Undecayed nucleus     |